 - Defendant must contact the bondsman on a weekly basis; either by phone, face-time, or coming in to the bail office.

-- Defendant is not allowed to leave the area unless authorized by the court
+- Defendant is not allowed to leave the state (or their home) unless authorized by the court

 - Defendant is not allowed to contact their victim(s)